open-resources/physics_bank/content/public/010.Rotational Motion/Topic Outcome/Bottle Race/Bottle Race.md

     hide-letter-keys: true
 myst:
   substitutions:
-    params:
-      vars:
-        title: Bottle Race
+    params_vars_title: Bottle Race
-      part1:
-        ans1:
-          value: Both bottles will stop at the same height before rolling back down the ramp as they both have the same mass.
+    params_part1_ans1_value: Both bottles will stop at the same height before rolling back down the ramp as they both have the same mass.
-        ans2:
-          value: Bottle 1 has more initial kinetic energy than bottle 2, so bottle 1 will stop higher up the ramp than bottle 2.
+    params_part1_ans2_value: Bottle 1 has more initial kinetic energy than bottle 2, so bottle 1 will stop higher up the ramp than bottle 2.
 Both bottles will roll back down the ramp after stopping.
-        ans3:
-          value: Bottle 2 has more initial kinetic energy than bottle 1, so bottle 2 will stop higher up the ramp than bottle 1.
+    params_part1_ans3_value: Bottle 2 has more initial kinetic energy than bottle 1, so bottle 2 will stop higher up the ramp than bottle 1.
 Both bottles will roll back down the ramp after stopping.
-        ans4:
-          value: Bottle 2 has more initial kinetic energy than bottle 1, so bottle 1 will stop higher up the ramp than bottle 2.
+    params_part1_ans4_value: Bottle 2 has more initial kinetic energy than bottle 1, so bottle 1 will stop higher up the ramp than bottle 2.
 Both bottles will roll back down the ramp after stopping.
-        ans5:
-          value: Bottle 1 has more initial kinetic energy than bottle 2, so bottle 2 will stop higher up the ramp than bottle 1.
+    params_part1_ans5_value: Bottle 1 has more initial kinetic energy than bottle 2, so bottle 2 will stop higher up the ramp than bottle 1.
 Both bottles will roll back down the ramp after stopping.
 ---
-# {{ params.vars.title }}
+# {{ params_vars_title }}
 Two identical cylindrical water bottles are 80% filled with water.
 Bottle 1 is placed in a freezer until the water turns to ice, while bottle 2 remains unfrozen.

 ## Part 1